 view of the TV).

-- Running.
 I prefer longer distances (10k and up).
-There are
+I used to run competitively but

-(currently, I am on the board of directors and was the club president).
+(I was on the board of directors and also the club president a few years back).

 One thing I like about running is the lack of an "object".